liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/07-content-delivery-network.markdown

 Because of the reduced wait time for requests and reduced load on your application server, a CDN is a great option to improve performance.
-Using a CDN with @product@, however, has some restrictions.
+Using a CDN with @sharepoint@, however, has some restrictions.

 ## Liferay CDN Requirements

-@product@ only works with CDNs that can dynamically retrieve requested resources.
+@sharepoint@ only works with CDNs that can dynamically retrieve requested resources.
 Dynamic resources change over time or via interaction with end users and thus cannot be cached.
 For this reason, check with your CDN provider to make sure you don't have to upload anything manually in order for the CDN to work.